EricRohlfs/jetbot_wiki/Battery-Tips.md

-This page has tips related to battery charging and usage.
+This page has tips related to battery charging and usage for [this battery](https://amzn.to/2WRcIUe).

 ## Charging